 Standard jquery-ui theming can be used to customize the look of tabs, the provided css file is supposed to work well with a default Django admin.

-Note: This is just an example and might have to be adopted to your setup.
+Note: These are just examples that might have to be adopted to your setup of serving static files.

-2.6.5 Using a Custom jQuery Library
+2.6.5 TranslationAdmin Options